Last Updated on September 26, 2023

 While parking at Rose’s can be tricky, don’t be discouraged and find street parking!
-Also, while we typically do take our toddler with us to most of these causal restaurants, we went kid-free to Rose’s.
-The space is tight, the tables are high, but we would take her for an ice cream sandwich or a macaroon!
+Also, while we typically take our toddler with us to most of these casual restaurants, we went kid-free to Rose’s.
+The space is tight, and the tables are high, but we would take her for an ice cream sandwich or a macaroon!

 Saltbox Seafood Joint